 Symptoms can be exacerbated by environmental or emotional stress, poor sleep, trauma, exposure to dampness or cold, or by a physician, family member, or friend who implies that the disorder is “all in the head.”

-Patients tend to be stressed, tense, anxious, fatigued, ambitious, and sometimes depressed.
-Patients may tend to be perfectionists.
+Patients may be stressed, tense, anxious, fatigued, ambitious, and sometimes depressed.
+Patients are not uncommonly high-achieving perfectionists.

 Physical examination is unremarkable except that specific, discrete areas of muscle (tender points) often are tender when palpated.
 The tender areas are not swollen, red, or warm; such findings should suggest an alternative diagnosis.

 Usually testing and a detailed physical examination to exclude other disorders